• About Jackdaw Affliction

 Author Bio

-I’m SG (Sam Gavin) Hyde, an Exeter-based author, is a passionate advocate for disability services and trustee at Living Options Devon.
-Living with Cerebellar Ataxia, I champion resilience in others.
-After a 20-year business career ended unexpectedly, I dedicated myself to personal growth through exercise, mindfulness, and a vibrant lifestyle.
-My passions include live theatre, music, nature conservation, and rugby.
-At home, I share my journey with two house bunnies and an odd blonde lady.
-Discover more or sign up for my newsletter at www.SGHYDE.com.
+SG (Sam Gavin) Hyde is an author based in Exeter-UK.
+He is a passionate advocate for disability services and serves as a trustee at Disability Together.
+Living with Cerebellar Ataxia, he champions resilience in others.
+After a 20-year business career ended unexpectedly, he dedicates himself to personal growth through exercise, mindfulness, and seizing new opportunities.
+His passions include live theatre, music, nature conservation, and rugby.
+At home, he shares his journey with house bunnies and his wife.
+Discover more or sign up for his newsletter at www.SGHYDE.com

 Order Jackdaw Affliction